tbtech-section4/dsit-docker/README.md

 # DSIT Docker

-Provides a Notebook environment for DSIT on Docker
+Provides a Notebook environment for DSIT on Docker (include CUDA environment)
-(including CUDA environment)
 Some google colab specific features cannot be used.

 ## Based Docker image